 muffins.
 We shook our heads when Rhonda asked, "Sumpin' else yew need?"

-We waited for our change as the glass-eyed birds looked on.
+The glass-eyed birds looked on as we waited for our change.
 The distance to the door was like a perp walk.

 rained on the way back, halfway home the sun came out.
 The sky turned a